 Our Curriculum Drivers

 INDUSTRY – We believe that education has an obligation to prepare children to be active, successful participants in the world of their future.
 The challenge facing today’s society sees an increasing global competition for employment and a rise of new industries and markets that will be established when our children are entering the world of work.
 We feel this requires a curriculum that is responsive to rapid change that embraces resilience, responsibility, respect, reflection and resourcefulness at its core.
-We aim to support children to work collaboratively, develop perseverance, determination and the diligence to perform tasks, no matter how challenging or simple.
+We aim to support children to work collaboratively, develop perseverance, determination and the diligence to perform tasks, no matter how challenging or simple and to become global citizens.
 We endeavour to provide an ethos and environment to enable children to understand that making mistakes is an opportunity to learn.

 COMMUNITY – We know that it is important that our children acquire an understanding about where they live and of the wider world.
 Through learning about their local world, they will develop their understanding of their role in society and gain respect for our environment, local and national communities and religions.